shamimhcp1/shamimhcp1/README.md

 7. [CS50Web's Final Project - TextileLab Report Builder](https://github.com/shamimhcp1/cs50w-final-project-textile-lab): Create garment test reports with ease!
 This web app, built using Python and JavaScript, simplifies the process of generating comprehensive lab reports for textiles.
 It offers a user-friendly interface for entering data and produces detailed reports, making textile testing more efficient.

 **Here are a few projects I'm currently working on:**
 1. **Personal Finance Management App:** Create a web-based personal finance management app that helps individuals track and manage their finances effectively.
-The could provide features for budgeting, expense tracking, savings goals, and financial insights.
+The app could provide features for budgeting, expense tracking, savings goals, and financial insights.

 ## Get in Touch